dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 ---
 layout: tutorial
 title: Creating widgets
-overview: In this tutorial, you will learn how to create and style custom widgets in Dojo 2.
+overview: Learn how to create and style custom widgets in Dojo 2.
 ---

 {% section 'first' %}